oracle/dotnet-db-samples/samples/ef-core/get-started/README.md

+# Getting Started with Oracle Entity Framework Core

+There are two sets of sample code showing how to perform several basic tasks with Oracle EF Core.
+One sample can be run with earlier EF Core versions.
+The second sample is optimized for EF Core 6.

+The sample code and below instructions show how to create a data model, save it to an Oracle database, insert data, query the data, use migrations to modify the schema, and reverse engineer.

 Oracle Entity Framework Core is currently available on [nuget.org](https://www.nuget.org/packages/Oracle.EntityFrameworkCore/).

 To use the sample code, create a new Oracle user.
 Log into the Oracle Database with DBA privileges and run the following commands: